 I’ve suffered from it in the (recent) past.
 I’ve worked through the slump with these five top tips.

 Take more breaks when working from home

-Taking more breaks during the day is certainly going to help, but it’s not the only thing you need to do.
+Taking more breaks during the day, especially with the help of products like cbdarmour.co.uk/raw-original-cbd-oil-3000mg.html, is certainly going to help, but it’s not the only thing you need to do.
 It’s time to take some time off work completely.